upbound/docs/content/quickstart/multicloud-deploy.md

 #### Provide the ARN to Upbound

 Return to Upbound and head to the Providers tab within the control plane explorer.
-Find provider-family-aws and click into the ProviderConfigs tab.
+Find provider-family-aws and select the ProviderConfigs tab.
 Then, select **Create ProviderConfig**

 {{<img src="quickstart/images/providers-tab.png" alt="Providers tab" quality="100" lightbox="true" size="medium">}}

 On the screen that displays, give the ProviderConfig a name.
-Entering the name `default` will set this as the default ProviderConfig for this provider in this control plane.
+Entering the name `default` sets this as the default ProviderConfig for this provider in this control plane.

 Next, paste the roleARN you copied from AWS into the input at the bottom of the form.